bevyengine/rfcs/rfcs/12-primitive-shapes.md

 ```

 When a `Direction` is mutated or built, the direction will be an `UncheckedDir`.
 Once it is accessed, the `Directions`s getter method will normalize the direction, and swap it out with a `NormalizedDir`.
-Now the normalized direction is memoized in the `Direction` without increasing the size of the type.
+Now the normalized direction is memoized in the `Direction3d` without increasing the size of the type.
 This complexity can be completely hidden to users.

 ## Drawbacks